• Skip to primary navigation

 Author:Traci York

-This Easy Pan Fried Asparagus with garlic and shallot recipe is a delicious way to enjoy this seasonal superstar.
+This 15 minute Pan Fried Asparagus recipe is a delicious way to enjoy this seasonal superstar.
 The savory combination of tender asparagus, flavorful shallot, and mellow garlic is sure to delight.
-Best of all, this recipe can be made in about 15 minutes, making it an easy choice for a tasty side dish, snack or component.
+Best of all, it's a snap to pull together, making it an easy choice for a tasty side dish, snack or component.

 Ingredients